-Under a service agreement, as amended, between the Company and a company privately held by a director and an officer of the Company, the Company is charged \$8,000 monthly for office space and general administration services.
+Under a service agreement, as amended, between the Company and a company privately held by a director and an officer of the Company, the Company is charged \$8,000 monthly for office accommodation and administration services.
 The agreement may be cancelled at any time upon one year's notice and expires on June 30, 2012.
-The fee commitment for the next four years is as follows: